-- \star Y7 have the opportunity to attend a residential retreat at the Briars with the theme "Defined" (Nottingham Diocesan Youth Centre) - ★ Y8 have the opportunity to attend a residential retreat at Alton Castle with the theme " (Archdiocese of Birmingham Youth Centre) - ★ Y9 have the opportunity to attend a residential retreat at the Briars with the theme "Chosen" (Nottingham Diocesan Youth Centre) - \star Y10 have the opportunity to attend a Pilgrimage to Rome - \star Y10 & Y11 have the opportunity to attend the Trust Pilgrimage to Lourdes every 2 years
+- Y7 attend a residential retreat at the Briars with the theme "Defined". • (Nottingham Diocesan Youth Centre) - Y8 attend a residential retreat at Alton Castle with the theme "Rooted". • (Archdiocese of Birmingham Youth Centre) - Y9 attend a residential retreat at the Briars with the theme "Chosen". • (Nottingham Diocesan Youth Centre) - Y10 attend a Pilgrimage to Rome annually. - Y10 & Y11 attend the Trust Pilgrimage every 2 years. - Y9,10 & 11 attend the CYMFED Flame Congress in Wembley Arena every 2 years. •